 As is often the case in a small city, Bremen doesn't have a public transportation system that people use for their commute.

-The citizens of Bremen have a very low rate of college education: just 7.12% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Bremen has a very low overall level of education: only 7.12% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Bremen in 2022 was $24,561, which is middle income relative to Kentucky, and lower middle income relative to the rest of the US.
 This equates to an annual income of $98,244 for a family of four.
 Bremen also has one of the higher rates of people living in poverty in the nation, with 34.46% of its population below the federal poverty line.